EthicalML/awesome-production-machine-learning/README.md

 # Awesome machine learning operations

-This repository contains a curated list of awesome open source libraries that will help you deploy, test, monitor, version and scale your machine learning.
+This repository contains a curated list of awesome open source libraries that will help you deploy, monitor, version, scale, and secure your machine learning.

 ## Quick links to sections in this page